A look at Gatos Silver Inc.’s (GATO) recent performance gives investors their first glimpse of hope. - News Daemon

 Gatos Silver Inc. (GATO) Insider Activity

-A key investor’s attitude towards the stock of the Other Precious Metals & Mining industry is another important factor to consider.
+As we move forward, let’s examine how large-scale investors are investing in this stock of the Other Precious Metals & Mining Industry.
 The insider ownership of Gatos Silver Inc. is 0.83%, while institutional ownership is 83.50%.

 Gatos Silver Inc. (GATO) Earnings and Forecasts

-If we go through the results of last quarter, which was made public on 9/29/2021, the company posted -$0.22 earnings per share (EPS) for the quarter, coming under the agreed prediction (set at $0.08) by -$0.3.
-This company achieved a return on equity of -14.14.
-Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.06 per share during the current fiscal year.
+In its latest quarterly report, released on 3/30/2023, the company reported earnings of $0.01 per share, which was $0.1 lower than the consensus estimate of $0.26.
+In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
+This company achieved a return on equity of 4.28.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.01 per share during the current fiscal year.

 Gatos Silver Inc. (NYSE: GATO) Trading Performance Indicators

-Check out the current performance indicators for Gatos Silver Inc. (GATO).
-In the past quarter, the stock posted a quick ratio of 7.30.
-Likewise, its price to free cash flow for the trailing twelve months is 9.35.
+Here are Gatos Silver Inc.’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 1.40.
+Likewise, its price to free cash flow for the trailing twelve months is 24.35.

-For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.32 and is forecasted to reach 0.39 in one year’s time.
+For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 0.21, a number that is poised to hit 0.01 in the next quarter and is forecasted to reach 0.06 in one year’s time.

 Technical Analysis of Gatos Silver Inc. (GATO)

-Analysing the last 5-days average volume posted by the [Gatos Silver Inc., GATO], we can find that recorded value of 0.36 million was lower than the volume posted last year of 0.45 million.
-As of the previous 9 days, the stock’s Stochastic %D was 32.29%.
-Additionally, its Average True Range was 0.22.
+Looking closely at Gatos Silver Inc. (NYSE: GATO), its last 5-days average volume was 0.55 million, which is a jump from its year-to-date volume of 0.45 million.
+As of the previous 9 days, the stock’s Stochastic %D was 53.57%.
+Additionally, its Average True Range was 0.26.

-At the time of writing, stock’s 50-day Moving Average is $5.22, while its 200-day Moving Average is $4.46.
-Now, the first resistance to watch is $4.08.
-This is followed by the second major resistance level at $4.17.
-The third major resistance level sits at $4.30.
-If the price goes on to break the first support level at $3.86, it is likely to go to the next support level at $3.73.
-Should the price break the second support level, the third support level stands at $3.64.
+At the time of writing, stock’s 50-day Moving Average is $5.03, while its 200-day Moving Average is $4.47.
+However, in the short run, Gatos Silver Inc.’s stock first resistance to watch stands at $3.93.
+Second resistance stands at $4.07.
+The third major resistance level sits at $4.23.
+If the price goes on to break the first support level at $3.63, it is likely to go to the next support level at $3.47.
+Should the price break the second support level, the third support level stands at $3.33.

 Gatos Silver Inc. (NYSE: GATO) Key Stats